Pcolar/dpn-python-library/README.md

 #### create-dict.py
 Creates a dictionary from file input

+#### create-digest.py
+Creates a digest record, via the API, from file input

 #### create_dpn_bag.py, create_dpn_bag_stdin.py, create_update_bag.py
 Creates (or updates) a bag entry via the DPN API

+#### create-fixity.py
+Creates a fixity record, via the API, from file input

+#### create-ingest.py
+Creates an ingest record, via the API, from file input

 #### create_update_member.py
 Creates (or updates) a member record via the DPN API